bcgov/internationally-educated-nurses/docs/standard_report.md

 It can be implemented in multiple ways.
 Here I have explained the SQL query to generate the same report.

 There is more than one milestone with each intermediate group/stage in the licensing stage/category.
 So here we have to group by some milestones to match the reporting requirements.
-E.g. "Applied to NNAS", for the same we have at least 3 milestones so we need to aggregate the count for all NNAS-related milestones to one.
+E.g. "Applied to NNAS", for this group we have at least 3 milestones so we need to aggregate the count for all NNAS-related milestones to one.

 Step 1:
 Let's find active applicants and remove all hired and withdrawn from the selection list.\